KasiwaAcademy/Reproducible_Research_Fundamentals/README.md

 # Reproducible Research Fundamentals -World Bank

-This project part of the professional development course offered by the World Bank to train researchers and aspiring researchers on how they can enhance and promote reproducibility in their research.
-The Project is still being implemented.
+This was an initiative by the World Bank to help students from developing countries develop best practices for initiating and conducting reproducible Research.